Research Mentorship Program

 Alumni Resources

-Your Research Mentorship Program experience may fly by, but the connections students form with their peers, mentor, program leadership, and UC Santa Barbara itself withstand the test of time.
+Your RMP experience may fly by, but the connections students form with their peers, their Mentor, program leadership, and UC Santa Barbara withstand the test of time.
 We value our alumni community and cherish opportunities to stay in touch, whether a student is seeking support as they navigate the next steps in their educational journey, or simply hoping to share ideas and conversation over a cup of coffee.
 The sections below highlight common ways that alumni continue to engage with RMP.

 Grades and Transcripts